 There are times when couples go into a marriage thinking “till death do us part,” but once life and stress enter into the picture, they find out that they simply aren’t meant to be together.
-For most people, the dissolution of marriage is never an easy decision.
-But for the partner of someone who just walks out leaving the other holding the bag, it isn’t a decision at all.
-If your spouse has walked out the door leaving you and your children behind, then that is considered “desertion,” and in some states, it can be grounds for fault divorce.
+For most people, the dissolution of marriage isn’t an easy decision.
+However, for the partner of someone who just walks out leaving the other holding the bag, it isn’t a decision at all.
+If your spouse has walked out the door leaving you and your children behind, then that is considered “desertion,” and in some states, it can be grounds for a fault divorce.

 In Missouri divorce law, you do not need grounds to divorce if you have been a resident for more than 90 days.
 Since it is a no-fault state, you can be granted a divorce without anyone being to blame.
 That doesn’t mean that one spouse can’t divorce another on legal grounds.
 One such cause is if one spouse was abandoned by the other for more than six months continuously before they filed for a separation or divorce.